-The possibility of expansion for MagPanel® is low however there is some hydrothermal movement.
+The possibility of expansion for MagPanel® is low however there is some hydrothermal movement, which is why interior/finished panels must be acclimated for at least 72 hours with the HVAC system enabled, prior to installation, and interior humidity settings must be regulated to remain constant within 20%.
 You can leave smaller gaps to accommodate for lower expansion or shrinking.
 MagPanel® is highly resistant to extreme outdoor environmental exposure such as rain and strong winds as long as it is properly coated.

 No. MagPanel® is considered mmoisture resistant, however during periods of extended exposure, moisture can affect it and it will experience hydrothermal expansion.
 When used outdoors, Magboard should be covered or coated to protect it from the elements.

 It is made by combining the carbon out of magnesium carbonite; commonly called “MgO” due to its chemical composition of magnesium (chemical symbol Mg) and oxygen (chemical symbol O).
 When oxygen is combined with magnesium under heat and pressure, it can produce a stone-like material: MgO.
 It is ground up into a powder, which is then combined with water to make a cement-like (adhesive) material.
 MagPanel® also contains other components but MgO is the primary component.